-- Masterclass is a great online learning center that leverages people at the top of their industry to share their learnings.
+- Masterclass is a great online learning center that leverages people at the top of their industry to share their teachings.

 - MOOCs stands for massive open online courses.
 There are dozens of platforms from MIT to Harvard that offer these courses online for free.

-- Photography is a great skill to learn as a creative outlet or for business practices.
+- Photography is a superb skill to learn as a creative outlet or for business practices.

-- Podcasts are a great mechanism for learning new skills in many ways.
+- Podcasts are a great mechanism for learning new skills.